DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

 ## Homework Problems

-1. Side effects of Avandia
+1. **Side effects of Avandia**.
 Rosiglitazone is the active ingredient in the controversial type~2 diabetes medicine Avandia and has been linked to an increased risk of serious cardiovascular problems such as stroke, heart failure, and death.
 A common alternative treatment is pioglitazone, the active ingredient in a diabetes medicine called Actos.
 In a nationwide retrospective observational study of 227,571 Medicare beneficiaries aged  65 years or older, it was found that 2,593 of the 67,593 patients using rosiglitazone and 5,386 of the 159,978 using pioglitazone had serious cardiovascular problems.
 These data are summarized in the contingency table below.

 $$
 \begin{array}{cc|ccc} & & &\textit{Cardiovascular problems}\\